sharanvarma0/Volk/README.md

     - Word: All objects of type word are identifiers.
 These are bindings of a particular string to a value or maybe a function.
 The values of words are also fundamentally expressions in this language.

     - Applications: All application objects are essentially functions as expressions.
-The parser recursivelly parses application objects to get the fundamental objects from it and then perhaps execute a function or special defination.
+The parser recursively parses application objects to get the fundamental objects from it and then perhaps execute a function or special defination.